odisfm/zcx-core/docs/content/reference/template-reference.md

 Retrieves the current value of a ClyphX Pro variable if that variable is defined, or the Python `None` if it is not defined.
 `variable_name` is the name of the ClyphX variable **without** the enclosing `%`s.

+#### this_cs

+Returns the name of this zcx script.

+#### sel_track

+Returns the name of the selected track.
+Must be enclosed in double-quotes for use in a ClyphX Pro action list.

 ## group templates

 zcx allows you to define any arbitrary selection of controls as a **group** of controls.
 By grouping controls, we can apply a common configuration across all of them.